-How long will I HUG A TREE for?
-You decide!
+How long did I hug a TREE for?
+7 DAYS!

 WELCOME to the #kidscareaboutclimatechange GLOBAL TREE HUG CHALLENGE!!
-What’s it all about?
+What was it all about?
 Watch this short 2 min video.
 Or watch a longer podcast interview.
-And yes, you can still UPLOAD YOUR TREE HUG PHOTO if you haven’t yet.
-Here is a video of entries for each of the 42 nations!
+Here is a video of entries for each of the 46 nations!
+See a WORD CLOUD of why people love trees!

-Starting TODAY 10 Nov, timed to match the United Nations climate meeting in Brazil, I will do a tree hugging marathon by hugging this tree in Perth, Australia, starting at 11:00 am.
-I will do this in solidarity with Truphena Muthoni of Kenya who will simultaneously hug a tree for 72 hours on-site at the meeting in Brazil – she will start on 13 Nov.
-I will hug my tree for a full week so that I can overlap with Truphena and we can finish our marathon tree hugs together.
+Starting on 10 Nov, timed to match #COP30, the United Nations climate meeting in Brazil, I completed a tree hugging marathon by hugging this tree in Perth, Australia for 7 DAYS.
+I did this in solidarity with Truphena Muthoni of Kenya who holds the world record for the longest continuous hugging of a tree!
+Starting on 8th Dec, Truphena will break her world record hugging a tree for 3 days at the United Nations Environment meeting in Kenya!

-I will do this to raise attention of decision makers everywhere that kids deserve a safe earth to live on – and that 10,000+ kids from 33+ nations (2,629 kids with drawings on the giant banner + 8,992 kids who have seen the giant banner) have joined this call for action so far!
-The school with the most photos uploaded will win a class set of 12 bleachable coral polyps (see kids using them), plus a video explaining coral bleaching from me.
+I did this to raise attention of decision makers everywhere that kids deserve a safe earth to live on – and that 10,000+ kids from 33+ nations (2,629 kids with drawings on the giant banner + 8,992 kids who have seen the giant banner) have joined this call for action so far!
+The school with the most photos uploaded was NPS International School in Singapore!
+They won a class set of 12 bleachable coral polyps (see kids using them), plus a video explaining coral bleaching from me.
 This is for EVERYONE – all ages please join in!
 A special welcome to kids around the world from Children’s University!!

 Contact Marji (marjettalp@gmail.com) with questions or if you want the giant banner to visit your school!!